theBGuy/vs-pkg-uninstaller/README.md

 ## Commands

-- **Uninstall Packages**: Right-click any installed package in the `package.json` and choose this option to uninstall it.
+- **Uninstall Package**: Right-click any installed package in the `package.json` and choose this option to uninstall it.
+- **Uninstall Packages**: Right-click anywhere in the `package.json` and choose this option to uninstall multiple packages.

 ## Development